-Q: Will the Student Senate, club meetings and other activities be held in the fall?
+Q: Will the Student Senate, club meetings and other activities be held in the spring?

 A: Student Life will continue to offer a full slate of virtual activities for student engagement.
 These include Student Senate and student club meetings, TedTalk presentations, Open Mic sessions, leadership programs and more.